ayahm111/ayahm111/README.md

 ### 🚀 Projects I'm Proud Of

 - ✈️ **LLM-Empowered Unmanned Traffic Management**
   Exploring how LLMs can assist airspace operators with real-time decision-making in drone environments.

-- 🌿 **Nabta: AI for Smart Irrigation**
-  Al Miyah Challenge Finalist — Building an AI tool that predicts water demand using satellite, sensor, and weather data to optimize irrigation in arid climates.
+- 🌍 **Q-Quake — NYUAD Hackathon for Social Good **
+  A real-time earthquake alert system using Quantum ML and satellite data to predict seismic activity and alert communities in advance.

 - 🧠 **Cancer Detection with AI**
   Applied machine learning to enhance early cancer detection accuracy using medical datasets.

----

-### 📚 What I'm Learning

-- Advanced NLP with Transformers
-- UAV Simulations with Leaflet.js & Flask
-- Cloud Services (AWS, Azure) for AI Deployment

----

 ### 🏆 Recent Highlights